vilvadot/vilva.io/src/posts/2018/about.md

 When will I post?: When I have something interesting enough to share.
 I don't want to live of this blog nor make it a job.
 I just want to write and share.
 So whenever the interesting stuff comes to my mind and I can move my lazy ass to write it down.
 Ideally I would love to write once a week, but I’m pretty sure a fixed schedule isn't realistic.

 ## Why?
-- Having (hopefully) at least a bunch of people reading my stuff and posting it publicly seems like a great way to held myself accountable for my plans and projects.
+- Having (hopefully) at least a bunch of people reading my stuff and posting it publicly seems like a great way to held myself accountable for my plans and product-building.
 And if not, at least suffer the shame 😈.
 - I have been consuming info in The Internet since a child without giving much back.
 I learned most of what I know in the internet!
 So its about time to give at least a bit back.
 - I want to be transparent here, not everything is purely altruistic.
-Another great reason is building an audience for my projects.
+Another great reason is building an audience for my product-building.
 I have always been jealous of other devs/makers/content creators who get constant feedback and exposure on their stuff thanks to their audience.
 I hope to accomplish that someday too!
 - It's a great excuse to sit down and write.
 Something I love to do and I don't do nearly enough.
 - And to practice my Markdown!
 - I have tried in the past to go with social media as a self expression medium...and I failed miserably.
 I feel like a personal blog might be a better fit for me.